AdobeDocs/experience-manager-cloud-manager.en/help/using/production-pipelines.md

 # Configuring Production Pipelines {#configuring-production-pipelines}

-Learn how to use Cloud Manager to create and configure production pipelines to deploy your code. if you would first like a more conceptual overview of how pipelines work in Cloud Manager, please see the document [CI/CD Pipelines.](/help/overview/ci-cd-pipelines.md)
+Learn how to use Cloud Manager to create and configure production pipelines to deploy your code. if you would first like a more conceptual overview of how pipelines work in Cloud Manager, see [CI/CD Pipelines](/help/overview/ci-cd-pipelines.md).

 ## Overview {#overview}